encord-team/encord-client-python/docs/source/tutorials/projects.rst

 ======

 .. note::
-    This section is undergoing a reconstruction [Tuesday, May 10th 2022].
+    This section is undergoing a review [Tuesday, May 10th 2022].

-The |sdk| allows you to interact with the Encord model features.
+The |sdk| allows you to interact with Encord's advanced model features.
 Our model library includes state-of-the-art classification, object detection, segmentation, and pose estimation models.

 Creating a model row
 --------------------

-The easiest way to get started with creating a model row is to navigate to the 'models' tab in your project.
+The easiest way to get started with creating a model row is to navigate to the 'models' tab in your project on the |platform|.
 Create a model and set parameters accordingly.

 .. figure:: /images/python_sdk_model_create.png